HanboLuo/IS-455_Fin_Proj/README.md

 segmentation and personalized promotions driven by spending behavior.

-***If your queries are for direct interactions with end-users via an application, answer the following questions：
+**8.2 *If your queries are for direct interactions with end-users via an application, answer the following questions：
 What is the application?
 Who are the users?***